How to Open SKP Files - SKP Viewer

 Drawback:

-Convertibility depends on maintaining accuracy during the file transfer process.
+Usability depends on maintaining accuracy during the file conversion process.
 Plus, converting static files removes interactivity (like rotating or zooming), limiting how others can review the content.
+It can also making editing more difficult.

 3. Using a Browser-Based SKP Viewer